MobilityData/gtfs.org/docs/documentation/schedule/components/fares.md

 <div class="grid" markdown>

-This feature allows to define rules that enable fares differentiated when traveling from a specific group of stops to another.
-This can be useful to represent zone-based systems where a specific fare applies when traveling from one particular zone to another.
+Zone-Based Fares is used to represent zone-based systems where a specific fare applies when traveling from one particular zone to another.
+A zone is defined by a group of stops.

 | Files associated      | [fare_leg_rules.txt](/schedule/reference/#fare_leg_rulestxt)                            | [areas.txt](/schedule/reference/#areastxt)            | [stop_areas.txt](/schedule/reference/#stop_areastxt)     |
 |-----------------------|-----------------------------------------------|----------------------|--------------------|